Top Burmese: Original restaurant

-Top Burmese Bistro Royale
+Outposts

 Top Burmese Bistro Royale opened in Beaverton in 2020 and has an "Indian-influenced" menu.
 Robots help serve food at the restaurant.

-Top Burmese Burma Joy

 Top Burmese Burma Joy (or Burma Joy Noodle House) is located on 23rd Avenue in the Northwest District and has focused on Chinese-inspired noodles since 2021.
 The restaurant served Tea Leaf "Laphet" Dumplings during The Oregonian's annual Dumpling Week in 2022.

-Top Burmese Ambassador

-Top Burmese Ambassador on Hillsboro Main Street was opened in 2022.
+Top Burmese Ambassador opened on Hillsboro's Main Street in 2022.

-Old Asia Bistro & Tea House

 Top Burmese for the first time branches beyond Burmese cuisine with their new restaurant concept centered around tea.
-Old Asia Bistro & Tea House will feature assortment of loose leaf tea from various regions, paired with pan Asiatic dishes from Burma, Singapore, and Malaysia.
-Top Burmese's Old Asia is slated to open in Beaverton in 2023.
+Old Asia Teahouse & Restaurant features assortment of loose leaf tea from various regions, paired with pan Asiatic dishes from Burma, Singapore, and Malaysia.
+Top Burmese's Old Asia opened in Beaverton in 2023.

+Top Burmese began operating at Moda Center starting with 2024-25 NBA Season in October 2024, selling its popular samosas, night market style chicken wings, Burmese curries, and salads.

 Reception

 Nick Woo included Top Burmese's Ametha Ohn Htamin in Eater Portland's 2019 list of 13 "stellar" curries in the city.
 The website's Waz Wu included the samusa thoke served by the original restaurant and Bistro Royale in a 2020 overview of "where to find satisfying vegan soups in Portland".
 Wu also included the restaurants in a 2021 list of Portland's "most comforting" vegan noodle soups", and a 2023 list of the city's "primo special occasion" restaurants for vegans and vegetarians.
 Eater Portland has also included Top Burmese Bistro Royale in a list of 16 "exemplary" restaurants in Beaverton.
 The Oregonian included Top Burmese in a 2021 list of "Best New Portland Restaurants".
+FSR Magazine listed Top Burmese as "America's Top 50 Independent Restaurants for 2024" in their July 2024 issue.